-The question then turned upon the motion to strike

-out the section which was lost.
+The question then turned upon the motion to strike out the section which was lost.

-Mr. BENNETT moved to amend the first section, report to give that power to the Governor.
-It may by striking out its commencement, to the word "senfor the benefit of the insane, the deaf and dumb, and the blind."
+Mr. BENNETT moved to amend the first section, for the benefit of the insane, the deaf and dumb, and the blind."
 He did not suppose that the committee vided for persons who had lost the sense of amelling, taste, &c.; though the terms employed would seem to convey the idea.
-He thought the amendment made that definite which otherwise was not so, and still leaves the section to include all the committee designed to imply amendment.

-Mr. HAWKINS was disposed to preserve the section as it is.
-He did not see the necessity for the
+He thought the amendment made that definite which otherwise was not so, and still leaves the section to include all the committee designed to imply Mr. HAWKINS was disposed to preserve the section as it is.
+He did not see the necessity for the amendment.